lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 BAM constraint is only a coincidence, as the two constraints stem from different hardware limitations.

-### TBW command
+### TBF command
 #### Description

-Configures and starts a TBW capture.
+Configures and starts a TBF capture.

-Because ADP servers only have access to active tunings and not the full band, TBW captures must specify which tunings to capture.
-Also as a result of this constraint, ADP TBW output is in the form of frequency channels (similar to the correlator but with no time-averaging).
+Because ADP servers only have access to active tunings and not the full band, TBF captures must specify which tunings to capture.
+Also as a result of this constraint, ADP TBF output is in the form of frequency channels (similar to the correlator but with no time-averaging).